sicoyle/cfp/cfp/docs/2022-gophercon-bio.md

-Samantha Coyle is a Software Engineer within the Internet of Things Group at Intel Coporation with experience building and enabling computer vision based containerized applications and Go based microservices for industrial applications at the edge.
+Samantha Coyle is a Software Engineer within the Internet of Things Group at Intel Corporation with experience building and enabling computer vision based containerized applications and Go based microservices for industrial applications at the edge.
 In 2021,
 she attained her CKAD certificate depicting her knowledge and interest in distributed workloads.